-is worth a certain number of credits (e.g. 5) may be an interna l. or external assessme nt and offers four grades: Not Achieved Achieved Merit Excellence
+is worth a certain number of credits (e.g. 5) may be an internal or extern or external assessme nt and offers four grades: Not Achieved Achieved Merit Excellence

 Note: Most unit standards only offer Achieved or Not Achieved grades.